First Nations of North America

 well, so despite their similarities, most linguists consider them separate languages, like French and Spanish.

-Assiniboine is spoken today by about 200 people in Montana, Alberta, and Saskatchewan.
+Assiniboine is spoken today by about 200 people in Montana, Saskatchewan, and Alberta.

 Our Assiniboine Language Materials